apuder/js-watermarking/README.md

 ####Notes:
 The find watermarks extension is under development.
-It may fail to find some watermarks, or run indefinitely.
+It may run indefinitely.
 In the future the Tracing and Watermarking insertion step may be implemented in a Chrome extension.
 To quickly change watermark number and size edit a .jsw.js file at the ///jsw_end annotation.